19hours/sg-statutes/Acts/Intoxicating Substances Act.md

 ### Presumption of misuse of intoxicating substance

 14\.
-A person shall be presumed, until the contrary is proved, to have used or inhaled any intoxicating substance for the purpose of inducing or causing in himself a state of intoxication if the specimen of blood provided by him under section 13 is certified by an analyst employed by the Health Sciences Authority to contain an amount of any chemical compound specified in the first column of the Schedule in excess of the amount specified in the second column thereof in relation to that chemical compound.
+A person shall be presumed, until the contrary is proved, to have used or inhaled any intoxicating substance for the purpose of inducing or causing in himself a state of intoxication if the specimen of blood provided by him under section 13 is certified by —

-[4/2001]
+(a) an analyst employed by the Health Sciences Authority; or

+(b) such other person as the Minister may, by notification in theGazette, appoint,

+to contain an amount of any chemical compound specified in the first column of the Schedule in excess of the amount specified in the second column thereof in relation to that chemical compound.

+[3/2006 wef 01/03/2006]

+### Certificate of analyst, etc.

+15\.—(1) A certificate purporting —

+(a) to be signed by —

+(i) an analyst employed by the Health Sciences Authority; or

+(ii) such other person as the Minister may, by notification in theGazette, appoint; and

-15\.—(1) A certificate purporting to be signed by an analyst employed by the Health Sciences Authority and purporting to relate to any chemical compound specified in the Schedule shall be admitted in evidence, in any proceedings for an offence under this Act, on its production by the prosecution without proof of signature and, until the contrary is proved, that certificate shall be prima facie evidence of all matters contained therein.
+(b) to relate to any chemical compound specified in the Schedule,

+shall be admitted in evidence, in any proceedings for an offence under this Act, on its production by the prosecution without proof of signature and, until the contrary is proved, shall be proof of all matters contained therein.

+[3/2006 wef 01/03/2006]

 (2) The certificate under subsection (1) shall not be accepted as evidence for the prosecution unless a copy thereof had been served on the accused not less than 7 days before the hearing.